Season 2, Episode 86

 Related Episodes

-Season 3, Episode 104 Dog Show Grooming: HOW TO PROPERLY BLOW DRY AN AFGHAN HOUNDTips, trick and techniques from Jennifer Pearce in EVERY episode!
+Season 3, Episode 108 Dog Show Grooming: HOW TO GROOM AN AFGHAN HOUND FOR SHOWTips, trick and techniques from Jennifer Pearce in EVERY episode!
 And there will be SIX in this series!!
-Blow drying an Afghan Hound is not just about getting the coat dry — it’s about...
+Grooming an Afghan Hound for the show ring takes more than just coat care — it takes...

 0 Comments